nus-cs1010/2324-s1/docs/unix-advanced.md

 # Composing Programs with `|`

-Another key innovation of Unix is that led to its success is the invention of the `|` operator.
+Another key innovation of Unix that led to its success is the invention of the `|` operator.

 Before Unix, operating systems tend to provide complex, monolithic, programs.
 The philosophy of Unix, however, is to provide many small, simple, utility programs, that can be composed to complete a more complex task.
 These small programs each do one thing only (and do it well) and so are easier to write and less prone to bugs.